Weekend in Brussels, Ghent and Bruges

 It all started in 2013, when I was invited to the Youth Festival organized by the EU Commission, based on a photo that I sent for a competition.
 Being in Brussels, with the foggiest weather I’ve ever seen in June, I wasn’t impressed, and I thought: “OK I’ll try to see as much as possible from the city, because I am not planning on coming back”.
 Happiest coincidence was that a friend of mine from Paris joined me for a day trip to Bruges, which I liked better than Brussels.

-And then, time goes by, masters studies applications are in “full bloom”, and I receive an admission letter for the University of Gent.
-Of course, I needed to do additional exam to enter the program that I wanted, which was also a success, and after receiving the last most important letter, the scholarship, there wasn’t happier person on Earth.
+Time passes quickly.
+Master’s studies applications are in “full bloom.”
+I received an admission letter for the University of Gent.
+Of course, I needed to do additional exam to enter the program that I wanted, which was also a success.
+And after receiving the last most important letter, the scholarship, there wasn’t happier person on Earth.

 At that moment it was not important at all where.
 For me it was just important that I will finally study abroad again.
 And then Ghent happened.
 You know you have fallen for a city, when after a full year you still admire every stone in the city, the most central views haven’t gotten old, and so many years after it is still your city to return to.